-In April of 2021, California billionaire Rick Caruso’s real estate firm began accepting rent payments in bitcoin.
+In April 2021, California billionaire Rick Caruso’s real estate firm began accepting rent payments in bitcoin.
 Blockchain and digital assets are becoming an integral part of the real estate industry, and investors can now put their money into tokenized real estate platforms.

 Lofty.ai allows you to invest in tokenized real estate for as little as $50.
-The company’s flagship AI and in-house investment team vets each potential investment.
+The company’s flagship AI and in-house investment team vet each potential investment.
 RealBlocks is another noteworthy investment opportunity in the real estate space.
 The company’s platform allows investors to buy fractional interests rather than entire assets or portfolios.

 Meridio allows commercial property owners to sell digital shares of their real estate.
 The platform connects property owners looking to liquidate portions of their ownership with individual and corporate investors.

-Blockchain has a lot to offer the real estate industry, as its technology can help increase trust through transparency.
-Trust is imperative in real estate, as real estate agents, listings, and websites all require a significant amount of trust from buyers and sellers.
+Blockchain has much to offer the real estate industry, as its technology can help increase trust through transparency.
+Trust is imperative in real estate, as real estate agents, listings, and websites all require significant trust from buyers and sellers.

 Invest in Digital Assets Directly

-- Bitcoin ETFs: What They Are and How to Invest (in 2020)
+- Bitcoin ETFs: What They Are and How to Invest (in 2024)

 - Bitcoin ETF Approval: Timeline and Estimated Approval Dates

-- Security Tokens: What They Are and How to Invest (in 2020)
+- Security Tokens: What They Are and How to Invest (in 2022)